Obstetrics and Gynaecology

 Why choose Obstetrics & Gynaecology?

-Trainees are very well supported at all levels in Obstetrics and Gynaecology as is shown by the excellent feedback on supervision in the speciality from local and national surveys.
+Trainees are very well supported at all levels in Obstetrics and Gynaecology as is shown by the excellent feedback on supervision in our speciality from local and national surveys.
 Support continues outside of normal hours allowing trainees to progress at a challenging rate while still feeling secure and ensuring patient safety.

 As a trainee what can I expect from my training programme?